Sunscreens

 Slopping on sunscreen can help protect you from the harsh summer sun.
 The sun exposes you to two types of ultraviolet (UV) rays – UVA and UVB.

-A handy way to remember the difference between UVA and UVB is:
+There’s a handy way to remember the difference between UVA and UVB.

-- “A” is for ageing – This is the type of UV light the sun emits that penetrates deepest through the dermal layer and causes skin ageing, such as wrinkles and spots.
+‘A’ is for ageing – this is the type of UV light the sun emits that penetrates deepest through the dermal layer and causes premature skin ageing, such as wrinkles and spots.
 UVA rays are dangerous because there’s no immediate sign of burning like UVB rays.

 Both types can cause skin cancer.

-- apply plenty – Adults need about 7–9 teaspoons of sunscreen for a full-body application.
+Apply plenty – adults need about 7 to 9 teaspoons of sunscreen for a full-body application.
 That’s about 2 teaspoons for each leg and 1 teaspoon for each arm, your back, your front and your face (which includes your neck and ears).

-- apply early – Sunscreen needs to be absorbed into the skin before you’re protected so apply at least 20 minutes before going outside.
+Apply early – sunscreen needs to be absorbed into the skin before you’re protected.
+Apply at least 20 minutes before going outside.

-- reapply often – Reapply sunscreen every 2 hours you’re outside.
+Reapply often – reapply sunscreen every 2 hours (at least) that you’re outside.
 Also reapply after swimming, mopping up sweat or towelling dry.

 What to consider when buying sunscreen